Mahdi Zein

-Mahdi Wissam Zein (مهدي وسام زين; born 23 May 2000) is a Lebanese footballer who plays as a midfielder for club Nejmeh.
+Mahdi Wissam Zein (مهدي وسام زين; born 23 May 2000) is a Lebanese footballer who plays as a midfielder for club Ansar and the Lebanon national team.

 Club career

 On 29 April 2019, Nejmeh renewed the contract of Zein for five years, renewable for two additional seasons.
 On 2 April 2021, Zein scored his first senior goal against Shabab Sahel, helping his side win 3–0 in the league.
 In July 2024, Zein renewed his contract with Nejmeh for two more years.

+On 5 January 2026, Zein transferred to cross-city rivals Ansar on a two-and-half-year contract.